 Accommodation: SpringHill Suites Deadwood

 Public marinas provide easy access to the water and boat launch/dock areas.
 Furthermore, many of the commercial docks provide rental skiing/fishing/pontoon boats and wave runners.
-Also, there’s plenty of opportunities to go picnicking and camping.
+Also, there are plenty of opportunities to go picnicking and camping.

 Accommodation: Westgate Branson Lakes Resort